crs4/hadoop-galaxy/README.md

 In most cases, Hadoop tools cannot be used directly from Galaxy for two reasons:

   * data are on HDFS, which isn't accessible to Galaxy
-  * datasets are split in multiple files, which is Galaxy doesn't handle well (although they're working on it)
+  * datasets are split in multiple files, which Galaxy doesn't handle well (although they're working on it)

 We've come with a solution that works by adding a layer of